Hell in a Cell (2011): Storylines

-Hell in a Cell featured professional wrestling matches which involve different wrestlers from pre-existing scripted feuds, plots, and storylines that were produced on WWE's weekly television shows, Raw and SmackDown.
-Wrestlers portrayed villains or heroes as they followed a series of events that built tension and culminated in a wrestling match or series of matches.
+The event comprised eight matches, including one on the pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 The main rivalry heading into Hell in a Cell involved the WWE Championship.
 At Night of Champions, John Cena defeated Alberto Del Rio to become the ten-time WWE Champion.
 On the following night's episode of Raw SuperShow, WWE COO Triple H announced the first-ever Triple Threat Hell in a Cell match, in which Cena would defend his title against Alberto Del Rio and CM Punk, giving Punk the rematch clause he never received.

 Another rivalry involved the World Heavyweight Championship.
 At Night of Champions, Mark Henry defeated Randy Orton to win the World Heavyweight Championship.
 On the following night's episode of Raw SuperShow, SmackDown General Manager Theodore Long announced that Orton would invoke his rematch clause at Hell in a Cell, and that the rematch would take place inside that structure.